moharamfatema/connect-4-python/ReadMe.md

 ## Requirements and Running the code

 This code was tested on windows inside a python3.9 virtual environment (venv).
-To visualize the tree, `pydot` needs to be installed on the system and added to PATH in the envisronment variables. see [documentation](https://pypi.org/project/pydot/).
+To visualize the tree, `pydot` needs to be installed on the system and added to PATH in the environment variables. see [documentation](https://pypi.org/project/pydot/).

 To run the code, navigate to the root folder (that contains `src` and `out`) and run: